jank-lang/jank/book/src/getting-started/01-installation.md

 ```

 If you'd like to install from source using brew, you can use `jank-lang/jank/jank-git` instead.

+> [!NOTE]
+> We don't yet have x86 binaries in the Homebrew package.
+If you'd like to help
+> with this, please reach out.

 ## Ubuntu Linux (24.04, 24.10, 25.04)
 We have a binary jank package in our own repo, so installation is quick and easy.